 - When he smells.
 It’s an easy rule of thumb.
 If your dog smells bad, beyond just normal dog smell, it’s time for a bath!

 - Consult the professionals.
 Talk to a professional groomer.
-She has the knowledge and experience with different breeds and pups that she can help you understand what schedule will be best for your dog’s health.
+She has the knowledge and experience with different breeds and pups so she can help you understand what schedule will be best for your dog’s health.

 - Medical reasons.
 If your dog has skin issues, he may be prescribed medicinal shampoo.
 Riggins used this for a couple of years and it was an amazing solution for his itchy skin.
 Follow your vet’s directions when using medical shampoo.
 It will usually require washing more frequently than you are used to and spending more time with a wet, soapy dog as the medicine works its magic!